Squirrel/Squirrel.Windows/README.md

     --packId "YourApp"`                # Application / package name --packVersion "1.0.0"`             # Version to build.
-Should be supplied by your CI --packAuthors "YourCompany"`       # Your name, or your company name --packDirectory ".\publish"`       # The directory the application was published to --setupIcon "mySetupIcon.ico"`     # Icon for Setup.exe
-    --splashImage "install.gif"        # The splash artwork (or animation) to be shown during install
+Should be supplied by your CI --packAuthors "YourCompany"`       # Your name, or your company name --packDir ".\publish"`       # The directory the application was published to --icon "mySetupIcon.ico"`     # Icon for Setup.exe and Update.exe --splashImage "install.gif"        # The splash artwork (or animation) to be shown during install
    ```